-- · A student has already completed the advanced registration for the Fall semester in April. - · A non-international student registers for a Japanese Language and Culture Subject. - · A student registers for a Foreign Language Course (except for English and native languages). - · A student has already obtained special approval from the Department of the Registrar.
+\cdot A student has already completed the advanced registration for the Fall semester in April.

+- \cdot A non-international student registers for a Japanese Language and Culture Subject. - \cdot A student registers for a Foreign Language Course (except for English and native languages). - \cdot A student has already obtained special approval from the Department of the Registrar.

-4. Spring Semester In-Person Classes Begin April 11 (Thu.)
+4. Spring Semester In-Person Classes Begin April II (Fri.)

-- st Before in-person classes begin, please watch the on-demand videos during DO Week (First on-demand video class period), April 4 (Thu) to April 10 (Wed). - Please access on-demand video URLs from Syllabus website.(https://syllabus.doshisha.ac.jp/)
+Before in-person classes begin, please watch the on-demand videos during DO Week (First on-demand video class Period), April 4 (Fri) to April 10 (Thu).

+Please access on-demand video URLs from Syllabus website.(https://syllabus.doshisha.ac.jp/)